Expectations of the host

 - Accommodation for the trainer(s) for the duration of the trip.

 - Meals for the trainer(s) for the duration of the trip.

 - Any emergency costs, such as replacement travel arrangements for cancellations which are not covered by insurance.

-We can accept reasonable restrictions on these expenses (for example a maximum daily allowance for meals or a preferred airline) but these need to be agreed between Ensembl and the host before anything is booked.
+Where the host is paying for the trainer’s expenses, we can accept reasonable restrictions (for example a maximum daily allowance for meals or a preferred airline) but these need to be agreed between Ensembl and the host before anything is booked.

 From May 2018 — September 2021, Ensembl have a grant from the Wellcome Trust which will cover the above costs for training in countries listed by the OECD as low-middle income.
 In the past, hosts in low-middle income countries have paid for training, and may have to again in future.